henrylawson/henrylawson.net/website/_posts/2014-03-07-read-the-source-code.markdown

 ---
 layout: post
-title:  "Read The Soure Code"
+title:  "Read The Source Code"
 date:   2014-03-07 21:00:00
 categories: software
 ---

 A while back I heavily leveraged the SolrNet library to interact with a Solr instance for searching capabilities from a .Net application.
-At that time the library was in it's early stages and the state of it's documentation was growing. **Many of the APIs we ended up leveraging were undocumented.**
+At that time the library was in it's early stages and the state of it's documentation was growing. **Many of the API's we ended up leveraging were undocumented.**

 <!--more-->